-The UK Chamber of Shipping is the trade association and voice for the UK shipping industry, with around 140 members from across the maritime sector.
+The UK Chamber of Shipping is the trade association and voice of UK shipping with 200 members from every sector of the industry.

 The Admiralty Solicitors Group was formed to promote standards in the practice of English maritime law.
 Member firms are committed to the development of England as a maritime legal centre embracing all aspects of shipping.
 The ASG discusses issues affecting English maritime law, develops standard wordings, is represented on many Industry committees/working parties and offers a panel of experienced practitioners to act as arbitrators and mediators.

 The African Shipowners Association is made up of Africans who own and or operate ships.
 Our Mission is promoting the development and growth of the African Blue Economy.

 BIMCO is the world’s largest international shipping association, with 2,200 members in around 130 countries.
 Our global membership includes shipowners, operators, managers, brokers and agents.
 Our vision is to be the chosen partner trusted to provide leadership to the global industry.
 Our mission is to provide expert knowledge and practical advice to safeguard and add value to our members’ businesses.